chaincodelabs/seminars/lightning-protocol-development/payment-channels-htlcs.md

 1. Why is a unidirectional channel easy to implement?
 2. What is the benefit of the asymmetric commitment transactions?
-3. When two parties exchange the previous commitment's secrets \(to invalidate previous state\), how do you make sure that the exchange happen atomically? \(i.e., that both receive the other's secret, or none at all\)
+3. When two parties exchange the previous commitment's secrets \(to invalidate previous state\), how do you make sure that the exchange happen atomically? \(i.e., that both receive the other's secret, or none at all\).
+For example, what happens if Alice sends bob 1000 stats, but then never sends a new commitment signed after sharing revocation key?
 4. How do you exchange previous commitment data if the parties aren't online on the same time?
 5. Would it be possible for channels to have a custom penalty agreement that does not take all the funds on a breach?